-- Watch your word choices: Nerves can make verbal tics even more prominent.
-Try to avoid saying "um" or "like" too much—and, curb any tendency you have to engage in uptalk, a speech pattern which can make you seem immature.
+Nerves can make verbal tics even more prominent.
+Try to avoid saying "um" or "like" too much—and, curb any tendency you have to engage in up-talk—speaking with a rising tone at the end of each sentence.
+Uptalk is a speech pattern that can make you seem immature.
 Recording yourself practicing interview questions—or having a friend practice with you—can help you identify these habits.

 As you practice your responses, keep these tips in mind:

-- Be specific: Don’t just say, “My work on that project saved the company money.”
+Be specific when you give an example.
+Don’t just say, “My work on that project saved the company money.”
 Tell interviewers how much money and what you did to save it.
-Avoid vague answers
+Avoid vague answers.

-- Keep it brief: Don’t ramble in your answers.
+Keep It brief in your replies but answer the direct question.
+Don’t ramble in your answers.
 It’s better to pause for a second to frame your thoughts than dive in and wind up babbling for minutes upon minutes.
-Be respectful of interviewer's’ time, and pay attention to cues.
+Be respectful of the interviewer's time, and pay attention to cues.
 (If interviewers seem bored, they probably are—wrap it up!).

 Following these strategies will help you avoid bland responses.

 Interviews are not the time for modesty!
-Rather, it’s a moment when it’s appropriate to say “I did XYZ” or “My work helped do ABC.”
+Rather, it’s a moment when it’s appropriate to say, “I did XYZ” or “My work helped do ABC.”
 Avoid saying “we” and make sure to mention your accomplishments.
-If this feels uncomfortably like bragging, consider framing accomplishments in terms of other people's comments:
+If this feels uncomfortably like bragging, consider framing achievements in terms of other people's comments:

-- My co-workers voted me best team player two years running.
+- My coworkers voted me the best team player two years running.

-- In my annual review, my manager was really grateful for my organizational abilities.
+- In my annual review, my manager was grateful for my organizational abilities.